Business Valuation Part 4: Market Approach

-This post is part of a 4-part series covering business valuation and providing guideline information on the process of valuing a business.
-To start at the beginning and learn what business valuation is and why a business valuation is needed, read Part 1: Levels of Value.
-For an in-depth look at the first two valuation approaches, read Part 2: The Asset Approach and Part 3: The Income Approach.
+This post is part of a series covering business valuation and providing guideline information on the process of valuing a business.
+To start at the beginning and learn what business valuation is and why a business valuation is needed, read What is a Business Valuation?

 Part 4: The Market Approach

 In the market approach, the value of the organization can be compared to recent market activity whereby sales of similar interests in the same or similar industry.
 Valuation multiples, which are determined by dividing the sale price by a relevant financial metric (such as revenues), can be applied to the target company to determine an estimate of fair market value.

 When valuing minority interests, the value of an interest may be compared to recent market activity in equity transactions, reported through public exchanges (e.g. NASDAQ or New York Stock Exchange), of organizations in the same or similar industries, subject to similar risks.
 Pertinent price ratios are applied to the target interest to determine an estimate of fair market value.
 This method of the market approach is referred to as the publicly traded company method, guideline publicly traded company method or the GPC method.

 The notion behind the guideline publicly traded company method is that prices of publicly traded stocks in the same or a similar industry, provide objective evidence as to values at which investors are willing to buy and sell interests in companies in that industry.
 This method involves computing a value multiple using financial data for each guideline company.
 The derived value multiple is then applied to the financial data of the Company to arrive at an estimate of value for the appropriate interest.